LCCC Enrollment Services

 365-5222 ext.
 4032

-Or click the icon below to chat live with an LCCC representative.
+Live Chat: Click the live chat icon (right) to chat with an LCCC representative.

-LCCC Enrollment Services, located in the Bass Library/Community Resource Center, assists prospective, new and returning students with college admission, advising and class registration.
-All enrollment services, including academic advising, are available to students on a walk-in basis.
+Enrollment Services assists prospective, new and returning students with college admission, advising and class registration.
+Services are available to students on a walk-in basis.
 If you are unsure about your career goals or college major, Enrollment Services is the best place to start.

 If you're considering attending LCCC and you would like to learn more about the college's programs and services, we invite you to meet with one of our academic advisors.
 For more information, phone 1-800-995-LCCC (extension 4032) or dial direct at 440-366-4032. (note: replacing LCCC with ext 4032 will not reach LCCC, you will receive a business.
 Please dial 1-800-995-5222 and wait for the prompt to input ext.
 4032).